ThugsFinance/cloiinkcoin.com/src/content/developers/docs/networks/index.md

 ### Mainnet {#mainnet}

-Mainnet is the primary public Ethereum production blockchain, where actual-value transactions occur on the distributed ledger.
+Mainnet is the primary public Cloiinkcoin production blockchain, where actual-value transactions occur on the distributed ledger.

-When people and exchanges discuss ETH prices, they're talking about mainnet ETH.
+When people and exchanges discuss CLK prices, they're talking about mainnet CLK.

 ### Testnets {#testnets}